michaelwoolsey/Shuckbot/README.md

 # Shuckbot
-A discord bot for some basic commands and image manipulation.
+A discord bot for some basic commands,image manipulation, and games!

 Collaboration with @billofbong